Adityaaa-12/GovAssist/README.md

 # GovAssist 🇮🇳

-### Know Before You Go.
+## Know Before You Go.

 GovAssist is a web-based government service preparation assistant designed to help citizens understand what they need before visiting a government office.

-It helps users explore government services, understand eligibility, follow the application procedure, prepare required documents, check their readiness, identify the relevant office, and track their application journey.
+It helps users explore government services, understand eligibility, follow application procedures, prepare required documents, check their readiness, identify the relevant office, and track their application journey.

 ---